sebfried/pugsharp/readme.md

 * If you find a pug, feel free to report it.

 ## Support this Project
-Your support, whether through code, feedback, or donations on Ko-Fi, are invaluable to keeping this project thriving!
+Your support, whether through code, feedback, or donations on Ko-Fi, is invaluable to keeping this project thriving!

 **On GitHub, your contributions can help in various ways:**